Our Programs

 5 Week Summer Program

-It is an intensive, exciting, creative experience and students are guided and inspired to complete a film in a remarkably short amount of time.
+This program is an intensive, exciting, creative experience and students are trained, guided and inspired to complete a film in a remarkably short amount of time.

 The first two weeks students receive daily classes in directing, screenwriting, cinematography, editing, sound and production, and are mentored and advised as they develop and write scripts for the short films they make, as well as sharing ideas and giving feedback to one another.
 Over the next ten days students each direct a short film, working together for one another as crew, and the final ten days are for editing and completion; the program ends with a screening and faculty reviews.